jcowey/P3/guidelines/structuralMarkUp_documentary.md

   - for which the stuctural mark up of the word document was: [ClaytorSmithWargaPage1.pdf](https://github.com/jcowey/P3/files/7389818/ClaytorSmithWargaPage1.pdf)

-## for each and every separate DDB text edited in the article
+## For each and every separate DDB text edited in the article: DOCUMENTARY texts
 ### Metadata, papyrological header, introduction, text, translation and commentary
 - #editionDDB
 - #metadata